abdurezakMussa/COCKTAILEXPERT/README.md

+# README
-This page is designed to give you an idea of Cocktails for Happy Hour or just special Occasions!
+## This page is designed to give you an idea of Cocktails for Happy Hour or just special Occasions!

      How it works:

       1. Start by pressing the "Mix it up" button